Daily Houserule tweets: December 2022

 2022-12-09: Should Sensitive Touch boost skills like Pickpocket?
 Probably, but adding compatible traits like Manual Dexterity handles that easily.

-So I wrote up some challenging Touch rolls, but thought “Hm, I’d better re-read Sensitive Touch in BS before posting”.
+So I wrote up some tasks to give Touch rolls more of a workout, but then I thought β€œHm, I’d better re-read Sensitive Touch in Basic Set before posting”.
 And… I found I was largely repeating BS.

 Well, I’ll post the stuff anyway.
 Here are ideas for heroically difficult Touch rolls (some of which may sound familiar):